 \subsection{Multi-Agent Framework}

-To autonomously guide LLMs to leverage knowledge graphs and external tools, we design three dedicated agents inspired by the three-stage process of human debugging: the fault localizer, repair suggester, and issue fixer).
-Each agent is responsible for a specific stage of the repair workflow.
+To enable LLMs to autonomously leverage knowledge graphs and external tools, we design three dedicated agents inspired by the three-stage process of human debugging: the fault localizer, repair suggester, and issue fixer.
+Each agent is responsible for a distinct stage of the repair workflow.
 While all three agents share the same toolkit, they use it with different stage-specific objectives.